-With all of that said, this monitor was a pleasant surprise at the end of the year; LG did an excellent job, and I’m confident that this model will play a significant role for them next year.
+With all of that said, this monitor was a pleasant surprise at the end of the day; LG did an excellent job, and I’m confident that this model will become even better as its prices go further down with time.

 When to buy it

-The LG 24GN600-B is presently one of your best options if you need a monitor to get started in competitive gaming.
-I recommend comparing it to the LG Ultragear 24GL600F-B and the LG 24GL650-B, being both among the best 24-inch LG gaming displays.
+The LG 24GN600-B is presently one of your best options if you need a monitor to get started in the competitive gaming scene.
+I recommend comparing it to the LG Ultragear 24GL600F-B and the LG 24GL650-B, as both are also among the best 24-inch LG gaming displays.

-Of course, you can get more response time with VA panels, but if you’d rather have better image quality while sacrificing overall motion blur for budget monitors, the IPS won’t let you down.
+Of course, you can get more response time with a good VA monitor, but if you’d rather have better image quality while sacrificing overall motion blur for budget monitors, the IPS won’t let you down.

 You may like